Updated: Jul 8, 2022

-October 2021 saw Anywise, Australian owned and Melbourne-based consultancy, achieve their first major step with their Reconciliation Action Plan (RAP) being formally approved by Reconciliation Australia.
+October 2021 saw Anywise, Australian owned and Melbourne-based consultancy, achieve its first major step with its Reconciliation Action Plan (RAP) being formally approved by Reconciliation Australia.

 This means a course has been set, a plan mapped out, and wheels are in motion for Anywise Consulting to work towards reconciliation with the Traditional Custodians of the land we walk upon.
 Reconciliation Australia is an organisation that workswith companies, schools, communities, and people far and wide to strengthen relationships between Aboriginal and Torres Strait Islanders and those of non-Indigenous heritage.